 MACHINING DOESN’T HAVE TO BE ALL WET2014-02-18 - By Clare Goldsberry

 Heat is a big concern when machining metal.
-Heat buildup can destroy the workpiece, create dimensional problems, and shorten the life of the cutting tool, which is why machining operations generally use some type of cooling fluid during the process.
+Heat buildup can destroy the replica breitling for men workpiece, create dimensional problems, and shorten the life of the cutting tool, which is why machining operations generally use some type of cooling fluid during the process.

-In high-speed machining, the heat is dissipated into the chip, so the chips need to be separated from the workpiece, leaving minimal heat in the work piece.
+In high-speed machining, the heat is audemars piguet replica watches dissipated into the chip, so the chips need to be separated from the workpiece, leaving minimal heat in the work piece.
 Flood cooling is often used for large depths of cut to remove the hot chips from the workpiece.
-"In some situations, machinists still use liquid coolant or mist, which aids in the lubrication process but doesn't get the chips out of the way, so we recommend that people use liquid coolants on finishing pieces - it doesn't cool anything down but offers lubricity," said Walter Stuermer, sales manager for Millstar, a maker of precision milling tools.
+"In some situations, machinists still use liquid coolant or mist, which aids in the lubrication process but doesn't get the chips out of the fake watches for sale way, so we recommend that people use liquid coolants on finishing pieces - it doesn't cool anything down but offers lubricity," said Walter Stuermer, sales manager for Millstar, a maker of precision milling tools.

 However, coolants present problems in themselves.
 There's the environmental factor.
 In many cases, these coolants are treated as hazardous materials and have to be disposed of through companies that handle that type of waste, and can recycle the metal chips.
 This article from Carbide Processors Inc. of Tacoma, WA provides good information.

 One caveat on this site is that coolant fluids don't last forever and need to be changed out periodically.
 However, it also notes that environmental regulations have made the disposal process increasingly difficult.
 It also warns against additives.
 Because cooling fluid can build up fungus and bacteria over time, some shops put antifungal additives in the coolant, but these can present health hazards as well.